Copyright

 • print

-• copy in copying machines (a limited number of pages)
+• copy on a photocopier/copying machine (limited number of pages)

 • hand out hard copies

-• save copyrighted material digitally, for example on the university's closed network or on a USB-drive, etc.
+• store copied, copyrighted material, digitally, for example on the institution's closed network, on USB, etc.

 • share material on the university's closed network, via email, etc.

 An author can grant certain exceptions to copyright by placing a Creative Commons license on their work.
-There are six CC licenses; each is different.
-If you want to use material marked with a CC license, you should find out what rights the current license gives you.
-Remember that you must always cite any source you use, even if the work has a CC license!
-You should, among other things, provide a link to the work, as well as state the title, name of the author, and provide a link to her username.
-You will also want to list the license itself.
+There are six CC licenses; each with different conditions.
+If you want to use material marked with a CC license, you should find out what rights the license gives you.
+Remember that you must always acknowledge the source, even if the work has a CC license!
+You should include the name and link to the work, the name of the author, the link to their username and the license.
+You will also want to list the specific license itself.

 Example of how you can write a reference to a CC-licensed work using APA 7